vishalmidya/academicpages/_pages/about.md

 ---
-layout: single
+layout: archive
-permalink: /
-title: ""
-excerpt: "About me"
+title: "About me"
+permalink: /about me/
 author_profile: true
 redirect_from:
   - /about.html